Home โ€บ Destinations โ€บ US & Canada โ€บ United States โ€บ Massachusetts

 The Museum of Fine Arts is one of the country’s finest art institutions with major collections of Japanese art, impressionist art and more, spanning antiquity to the present.

 The Isabella Stewart Gardner Museum on the Fens is a jewel box of a museum, providing an intimate art experience in a Venetian-style palazzo.
-The private collection of art visionary Isabella Gardner sits in a Frederick Law Olmsted-designed setting and includes manicured gardens inside and out.

 If your kids are whining that they’re tired of museums, take them to a game at Fenway Park.
-A different kind of museum, the beloved baseball stadium is the country’s oldest with originality that you won’t find at any other MLB Stadium (except, perhaps Wrigley Field).
+A different kind of museum, the beloved baseball stadium is the country’s oldest, with originality that you won’t find at any other MLB Stadium (except, perhaps, Wrigley Field).

-Buy a Fenway Frank and some kettle corn, note the Green Monster (now the t-shirts make sense!), and soak up the classic baseball experience.
-If they’re amenable, you can also book a tour of the hallowed stadium which takes you through more than 100 years of Red Sox history as well as the various nooks of the legendary ballpark.
+If they’re amenable, you can also book a tour of the hallowed stadium, which takes you through more than 100 years of Red Sox history as well as the various nooks of the legendary ballpark.
+Tours are also offered post-season.

 Where to Stay in Boston, Massachusetts

 With a TsuruTonTan udon and noodle restaurant right off the lobby and the hotel’s central location near Fenway Park and many trolley lines, the Hotel Commonwealth is a great choice.
-Go for broke and stay in the Fenway Executive Suite, as close as you can be to the action of a game without leaving your hotel room.

 The Lenox Hotel offers gracious accommodations, a welcoming environment, and a newly renovated bar, all in the center of popular Copley Square.
-The Lenox makes a great starting point for exploring four of Boston’s most beautiful streets, Commonwealth Avenue, Beacon Street, Marlborough Street, and Newbury Street where you’ll find Boston’s best boutique shopping.
+The Lenox makes a great starting point for exploring four of Boston’s most beautiful streets, Commonwealth Avenue, Beacon Street, Marlborough Street, and Newbury Street, where you’ll find Boston’s best boutique shopping.

 Also well-located, the new Four Seasons One Dalton Street offers five-star service and well-appointed rooms and public areas in the heart of Back Bay.